jataware/uncharted-ta1-pipeline/pipelines/point_extraction/README.md

 ### Installation

-python=3.9 or higher is recommended
+python 3.10 or higher is required

 To install from the current directory:
 ```
 # install the task library
 cd ../../tasks
-pip install -e .[point]
+pip install -e .[point,segmentation]

 # install the point extraction pipeline
 cd ../pipelines/point_extraction
 pip install -e .
 ```

+The segmentation dependencies are required due to the use of the map segmentation task within the metadata extraction pipeline.

+*Depending on the shell used, the brackets may need to be escaped.*

 ### Overview ###

 * Pipeline is defined in `point_extraction_pipeline.py` and is suitable for integration into other systems
 * Input is a image (ie binary image file buffer)
-* Ouput is extracted points as a `MapImage` JSON object, which contains a list of `MapPointLabel` caputring the point information.
+* Ouput is the set of extracted points materialized as a:
+  * `MapImage` JSON object, which contains a list of `MapPointLabel` capturing the point information
+  * List of `PointFeature` JSON objects as defined in the CMA TA1 schema
+  * [Geopackage](geopackage.org) adhering to the CMA TA1 schema

 ### Command Line Execution ###
 `run_pipeline.py` provides a command line wrapper around the point extraction pipeline, and allows for a directory map images to be processed serially.